syncfusion-content/jsp-docs/jsp/PivotGrid/Overview.md

 ---
 layout: post
 title: PivotGrid Control Overview
-description: Overview of PivotGrid control
+description: This document illustrates overview of PivotGrid control in JSP platform.
+PivotGrid is a business component to visualize relational and OLAP data sources in tabular format
 platform: JSP
 control: PivotGrid
 documentation: ug